Azure-Samples/azure-openai-sdk-samples/README.md

 # Azure OpenAI SDK Samples

 The main purpose of these samples is to show usage scenarios for Azure OpenAI, beyond what a quickstart might demonstrate while also not being scenario-complete experiences (e.g. an app that's "end-user ready").

-As is often the case for software projects, these implementations are not written to be the only (or the best!) way to reach the goal.
+As is often the case for software projects, these implementations are not written to be the definitive path for reaching the goal.
 We hope these will be helpful for those familiarizing with the usages and workflows when building AI-related projects - and maybe even spark new ideas!

 ## Repo overview